FLASH SALES: discover new special offers every week!

 • Dig a hole 2 to 3 times wider than the pot

-• Break up the soil thoroughly
+• Loosen the soil well

 • Stake firmly

-• Plant bush at collar level
+• Plant the bush at collar level

-• Mulch base with a layer of leaf mould or compost to keep soil cool in summer
+• Mulch the base with a layer of leaf mould or compost to keep soil cool in summer

-Planting fringe tree in a pot
+Growing fringe tree in a pot

 • Water fairly regularly in summer as soon as soil is dry